Train Ride Over The River Kwai

 The River Kwai Train Ride is something that everyone should experience.
 This is one of several videos that are in the article about the River Kwai bridge and area.
 In the video below we visit the bridge by train.
 We also made a visit to the memorial (photography), and Hell Fire Pass (video & photos) where many prisoners died in WWII.
 There are more photos from another area in-between the famous bridge and Hell Fire Pass; these areas were also chiseled from rock and you will understand just how immense the area was and all the work the prisoners did here.
 The town of Kanchanaburi is famous because of the bridge over the River Kwai during WWII.

 More than One Bridge

 After riding the train, up first sight of the actual bridge many people ask themselves why was the bridge made so well?
 This bridge stood up after Americans bombed it.
 It took more than one or two bombs to destroy a portion of the Bridge, not the whole thing.
-It came down to the commander of the British troops who thought it was a matter of pride, that it had be well built.
-In the end, it became more about how well the commander could built something, it wasn’t about the British pride.
+It came down to the commander of the British troops who thought it was a matter of pride, that it had to be well-built.
+In the end, it became more about how well the commander could build something, it wasn’t about the British pride.

 Train Ride Across the Bridge on the River Kwai

-I hope the photographs and the videos help you understand the true story about the building of this bridge and the men that dedicated their lives as prisoners to built this masterpiece.
+I hope the photographs and the videos help you understand the true story about the building of this bridge and the men that dedicated their lives as prisoners to build this masterpiece.

 See the Movie